BioGenGeek/My-Portfolio/README.md

 # Publications
 - Yaghmouri, M., & Izadi, P. (2024).
 Role of the Neanderthal Genome in Genetic Susceptibility to COVID-19: 3p21.31 Locus in the Spotlight.
 Biochemical Genetics 2024, 1–25. https://doi.org/10.1007/S10528-024-10669-W

-- The Role of Pyroptosis in Respiratory Virus Infections ( in progress)
+- Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

 - Yaghmouri, M.,Safdari Lord, J., Amini, M., Yekaninejad, S., Izadi, P. The association of rs17713054 with Neanderthal origin at 3p21.31 locus with the severity of COVID-19 in Iranian patients (In revision process in Scientific Reports)

+•	Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

+#### BOOKS (in Edition)

+- Letafati A., Yaghmouri M., Haidari M., Masumi Z., et al. Epigenetic Clocks and Aging Biomarkers: From DNA Methylation to Biological Age

+- Letafati A., Salehi A., Yaghmouri M., Askari MR., et al. NK Cell Exhaustion in Cancer: From Activation to Exhaustion

+-	Letafati A., Yaghmouri M., Askari MR., et al. Interplay Between Tumor Suppressors Pathways & Oncogenic Signaling in Cancer

+-	Letafati A., Nik S., Rahimi F., Yaghmouri M., et al.  Unveiling Amyotrophic Lateral Sclerosis: Understanding Neurological and Therapeutic Avenues